James Bay Road website

 Wemindji 745 462

-Km 11 Backroad to Chibougamau, logging road mainly, but not every day
+Km 11 Backroad to Chibougamau, logging road mainly, but not used by logging trucks every day.

 Km 12 Waconichi Lake.
 There is a "Northern Arboretum" there, quite interesting to walk in the forest.